shoebot/shoebot/doc/source/commands.rst

 .. py:function:: lineto(x, y)

-    Draw a line from the pen's current point; coordinates are absolute.
+    Draw a line from the pen's current point.
+Can only be called between beginpath() and endpath().

     :param x: x-coordinate of the point to draw to
     :param y: y-coordinate of the point to draw to
     :type x: float
     :type y: float

-.. py:function:: rellineto(x, y)

-    Draw a line from the pen's current point; coordinates are relative to the pen's current location.

-    :param x: x-coordinate of the point to draw to, relative to the pen's current point
-    :param y: y-coordinate of the point to draw to, relative to the pen's current point
-    :type x: float
-    :type y: float

 .. py:function:: curveto(x1, y1, x2, y2, x3, y3)

-    The curveto() command must be called between beginpath() and endpath().
     Draws a curve between the current point in the path and a new destination point.
+Can only be called between beginpath() and endpath().

     The last two parameters are the coordinates of the destination point.
 The first 4 parameters are the coordinates of the two control points, which